aws-samples/cloud-gateway-for-amazon-kinesis-video-streams/README.md

 *	An AWS account with full permissions on Kinesis Video Streams, EC2 or Fargate, and Amazon VPC
 *	Familiarity with Linux operating systems and using the command-line
 *	Familiarity with compiling C++ applications and using CMake is helpful, but not required
-*	A system with AWS CLI, AWS CDK, and docker tools installe
+*	A system with AWS CLI, AWS CDK, and docker tools installed

 ## Walkthrough